For this comparison, we’ll look closely at iRobot’s two entry-level robot vacuums – the Roomba 675 vs. 690.

 There’s also an automation tab providing users an option to sync with other home integration apps.
 Please check the screenshot below.

-Neither of these robots is airflow monsters.
+Neither of these robots has high airflow.
 Each one registered below 10 CFM with the anemometer.

-Even if the 675 appears to have more power than the 690, the difference is minimal and has little bearing with how well it cleans.
+Even if the 675 appears to have more power than the 690, the difference is minimal and has little bearing on how well it cleans.